OperationalBina/PipeRT2/README.md

 **Routine** - The smallest component in the pipe.

-Each routine has to implement a `main_logic` function that contains the business logic of the routine.
+Each routine has to implement a function that contains the business logic of the routine and mark it with the `main_logics` annotation.

 There are three types of routines -